yunchengwang/GreenKGC/README.md

-# GreenKGC: A lightweight knowledge graph completion method
+# GreenKGC: A Lightweight Knowledge Graph Completion Method

-GitHub repository for our paper **"GreenKGC: A lightweight knowledge graph completion method."** to appear in ACL 2023.
+GitHub repository for our GreenKGC to appear in ACL 2023.

 **Requirements**